 Often, eating isn’t about hunger at all.
 You might be bored, stressed, or on emotional overload.
 Colette Baron-Reid, author of Weight Loss for People Who Feel Too Much, discusses the complex emotional reasons people eat.
 “We turn to food to feel grounded in our own physicality, separate from the confusing jumble of emotions we’re experiencing,” she writes.
 Though it isn’t easy, the key is to find new ways to get yourself grounded quickly.
 A few deep breaths or a quick visualization of something you love can help get you there.
 Then you can make a real choice.
 You can discover what you are really craving – maybe sleep, comfort, or love – instead of defaulting to food.

+When you stock your shelves with unhealthy choices, you’re setting yourself up to fail if healthy eating is your goal.
 If you have trouble resisting a bag of potato chips, don’t keep them in the house.
 Avoid the grocery store if you are in a tough place emotionally – wait until you are feeling better, and you’ll be far more prepared to leave the cookies on the shelf.

 Take Your Time